elastic/logstash/README.md

     # Run Logstash
     bin/logstash agent [options]

-    # If running bin/logstash agent yields complaints about log4j/other things
-    # This will download the elasticsearch jars so Logstash can use them.
-    make vendor-elasticsearch

 Notes about using other rubies.
 If you don't use rvm, you can probably skip this paragraph.
-Logstash works with other rubies, and if you wish to use your own ruby instead of the JRuby the Makefile gives you, you must set `USE_RUBY=1` in your environment.
+Logstash works with other rubies, and if you wish to use your own ruby you must set `USE_RUBY=1` in your environment.

+We recommend using flatland/drip for faster startup times during development.
+To tell Logstash to use drip, set `USE_DRIP=1` in your environment.

 ## Testing